Parashat Tetzaveh: Various Teachings From Netivyah Staff

 “Make sacred garments for your brother Aaron to give him dignity and honor.” – Exodus 28:2 [NIV]

-This reading focuses on weaving and embroidery, breastplates and the ephods, robes, breeches, tunics, filigree settings, shoulder pieces, as well as buckles and stones.
+This reading.
+Tetzaveh, focuses on weaving and embroidery, breastplates and the ephods, robes, breeches, tunics, filigree settings, shoulder pieces, as well as buckles and stones.
 It discusses a variety of colors and fabrics such as blue, purple, scarlet yarn, and fine linen.
 If someone came in off the street while this Torah portion was being read in a congregation, he might think that he had mistakenly walked in on a sewing class.

 “Clothes Make the Man”